Bikers Against Child Abuse: Complaints

+In January 2004, a group of B.A.C.A. members were removed from a Frontier Airlines aircraft preparing to travel to Denver, Colorado.
+A member, Darrell Sparti, approached a parent who had spanked his child on the flight and proceeded to tell the parent to stop.
+An argument ensued, whereupon Frontier staff asked both the family and the B.A.C.A. members to leave the plane, citing concern for "the safety of the passengers."

-On April 10, 2004, several members of B.A.C.A. arrived at a victim’s home upon the request of the child's mother.
+On April 10, 2004, several members of B.A.C.A. arrived at a victim's home upon the request of the child's mother.
 The child's alleged teenage abuser lived next door, and it was stated by the perpetrator's lawyer that B.A.C.A. members revved their engines and pointed at the alleged perpetrator's house.
 The article states most of the B.A.C.A. members did not know the alleged perpetrator lived next door, and therefore were not acting in a deliberate way as to harass the perpetrator.
 The police were called and approximately 20 officers visited the house.
 This incident escalated with allegations that the Payson police would start following the victim's family and any B.A.C.A. members any time they would be seen driving around town.

 In a June 2004 article, a former member alleged that some B.A.C.A. members had a tendency to take the law into their own hands.

 In 2016, New Zealand Police voiced concerns when B.A.C.A. opened their Auckland Chapter.
 At the time, Auckland B.A.C.A.
 Secretary Anne Murphy stated, "We do not use violence or intimidation.”